By Parthshri Arora Aug. 05, 2020

 Along with the secular fabric of India, Advani ended up eviscerating his own legacy too.

-I’m not making Advani sound like a martyr, just charting the course of a fairly impressive, and incredibly significant political career, which, in an ideologically free world, would make Advani, who just turned 92, a surprisingly sympathetic figure.
+I’m not making Advani sound like a martyr, just charting the course of a fairly impressive, and incredibly significant political career, which, in an ideologically free world, would make Advani a surprisingly sympathetic figure.
 Think of it as a job: You keep working toward a goal all your life, you are the company’s greatest asset, the company blows up big, but you never get your due, and in time, even your pension is scrapped.

 The story of LK Advani reminds us of Icarus who flew too close to the sun.
-As the Babri demolition case draws to a close, it’s worth remembering that, along with the secular fabric of India, Advani ended up eviscerating his own legacy too.
+The Ram Mandir is now inevitable but it’s worth remembering that, along with the secular fabric of India, Advani ended up eviscerating his own legacy too.
 His chequered career has led him to the one situation a politician with any ambition never wants to be in: Irrelevance.

 Lover of baby animals, Arsene Wenger, Damien Rice, Peggy Olsen and overly long podcasts.
 Tweets at @parthsarora.